tubbleWeek/Drone-Documenation/GazeboSimulation/DroneSimulation/README.md

 git clone https://github.com/ArduPilot/ardupilot.git
 ```

-This will pull all the relevant files from ArduPilots github directory
+This will pull all the relevant files from ArduPilot's github directory

 Now navigate inside the arudpilot directory on your computer